davidgengenbach/bachelor-thesis/other/protocol.md

             - Technical (?) with recurring concepts
         - Long texts per doc
             - over 1000 words
+        - Concatenate text with each other, generate and look at resulting CMs
     - Candidates
         - TED talk transcripts
             - Problem: no labels, but tags